getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

 The base functionality we need is present in this approach, but it's far from a desirable way to express our intended logic.
-There are two separate capabilities conflated in this paradigm: the event listening, and responding to the event.
-In essence, this problem is quite symmetrical to the problems we detailed with callbacks in Chapter 2; it's an inversion of control problem.
+There are two separate capabilities conflated in this paradigm: the event listening, and responding to the event; separation of concerns would implore us to separate out these capabilities.

+The carefully observant reader will see this problem as somewhat symmetrical to the problems we detailed with callbacks in Chapter 2; it's kind of an inversion of control problem.

 Imagine uninverting this paradigm, like so: